ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 In this post we introduced *typical year forecasting* - a flexible, powerful forecasting method suitable for use in energy project business case modelling.

-Typical year forecast address a hidden flaw in the price assumptions commonly used in industry - the large errors introduced by using recent price data.
+Typical year forecast address a **hidden flaw in the price assumptions commonly used in industry** - the large errors introduced by using recent price data.

-A typical year forecast addresses these issues by selecting historical price data that is most similar to all the historical data.
+A typical year forecast addresses these issues by **selecting historical price data that is most similar to all the historical data**.

 Typical year forecasts have the following advantages:

+- **simple to create** - no machine learning, gradients or iterative calculations,
+- **interpretable** - easy to understand why one sample is selected over others,
+- **realistic** - the forecast is made from actual historical data,
+- **domain flexible** - can be used with any time series (not just electricity prices),
+- **statistically flexible** - can use a range of statistics to define what typical means.

-Typical year forecasts have the following disadvantages:
+A typical year forecast has the following disadvantages:

+- **data quantity** - requires at least 2 years of historical data,
+- **domain knowledge** - requires selecting & weighting of statistics based on problem understanding.

 Further extensions on the methods shown above include:

-- higher frequency sampling,
+- higher frequency sampling on a weekly or daily basis,
-- using a variety of statistics to define similarity.
+- using a variety of statistics to define similarity, such as the number of price spikes or the number of negative prices.

 ---